 The 64th district faces some unique public health concerns when it comes to our current opioid crisis, and transportation issues.
 I plan to tackle these issues head on, along with supporting our local unions, teachers, veterans, and small businesses.
 Understanding how these issues connect can help raise awareness, while bringing together allies within our community so that together we can all thrive.

 No borough in New York City has been hit harder than Staten Island by the wave of opioid related overdoses, and deaths which stem from the abuse of prescription pain medication.
 This crisis has also affected many veterans suffering from post-traumatic stress disorder and other service connected injuries.
-I will work to ensure police departments and EMT’s are equipped with Narcan and are properly trained to administer it.
+I will work to ensure that we can provide as many opportunities as possible for training of civilians to become first responders to aid police departments and EMT’s equipped with Narcan.
 I also intend to look into measures to decrease response time in these situations.
 It is a moral imperative that we take the steps necessary in this health crisis proactively.

 At this time many Staten Islanders have a four hour combined commute daily to and from work.
-By working with both city and federal officials, along with the state legislature I will fight to bring another ferry to the island.
-This will cut transportation times and alleviate traffic conditions for those seeking to drive to work.
+By working with both city and federal officials, along with the state legislature I will fight to bring another ferry to the island and work toward bringing in an ultra light rail pilot program.
+Both of these would greatly cut transportation times and alleviate traffic conditions for those seeking to drive to work.